 We are in-network with following insurance companies, though coverage may vary.

 If your insurance is NOT listed here call 971-270-0402 to find out if you may have coverage or out-of-network benefits:

 - Any Insurance which has Open Network/Open Option allowing you to see any provider

-Though we provide courtesy insurance billing, it’s up to you, the patient/representative/guardian to determine insurance coverage.
+We provide courtesy insurance billing, but it’s up to you, the patient/representative/guardian to determine insurance coverage.
 You can check your own insurance benefits by calling the number located on the back of your insurance card.

 What to bring to your first appointment: